US to withdraw or relocate more troops in Germany than previously thought | DW | 29.07.2020

 Defense Secretary Mark Esper has outlined proposals that foresee bringing about 6,400 troops back to the US and relocating another 5,400 within Europe.
 That entails reducing the presence in Germany by roughly one third.

-US Defense Secretary Mark Esper confirmed on Wednesday that troops will be pulled and relocated from Germany.
-The move is set to be the largest shake-up of troops in Germany since the end of World War II.
+US Defense Secretary Mark Esper confirmed on Wednesday that troops would be pulled and relocated from Germany.
+The move is set to be the largest shake-up of troops in Germany since the Cold War.

-Wednesday's announcement was the first time the US set out concrete proposals on its "European Strategic Force Posture Review."
+Earlier this month, the Pentagon said that President Donald Trump had approved a plan to withdraw in the region of 9,500 US troops from Germany.
+But in Wednesday's announcement, the first time the US set out concrete proposals on its "European Strategic Force Posture Review," Esper tentatively put the number at 11,800.

-A German government spokesman had responded to a DW question in Berlin earlier this week by saying that details on the long-touted plan would come imminently.

 Under the plan, the US will send home some 6,400 forces and relocate 5,400 out of Germany and to other European countries in Europe, the US Defense Department said.
 Roughly 25,000 troops are set to remain in Germany.